yaroslavros/tls-supplemental-auth/draft-rosomakho-tls-supplemental-auth.md

 ## Transcript Construction

-Supplemental authentication sequences extend the TLS handshake transcript.
 The `CertificateVerify` and `Finished` messages in each supplemental authentication sequence are computed using the same procedures defined in Section 4.4 of {{TLS}}, with the Handshake Context and Base Key as specified in the following table:

 ~~~
 +--------------+-----------------------------+--------------------------------+